sail-sg/hloenv/docs/examples.rst

 Every step of `pass_dry_run` will expose the alternatives (i.e. action space) to users.
 Note that it is also surrounded by `pre_dry_pass_passes` and `post_dry_pass_passes` for some pre/post processing.
 They are included in the optimization loop.

 Here we are interested in `GeneralFusion` pipeline.
-All the above described steps are implemented and scheduled in the `GeneralFusionPipeline` class.
+All the above described steps are implemented and scheduled in the `GeneralFusionPipeline` class, which is a sample pipeline that we have provided in examples/general_fusion_pipeline.py

 .. code-block:: python